Subquadratic harmonic functions on Calabi-Yau manifolds with maximal volume growth: Analysis on limit Ricci-flat cones

 \section{Analysis on limit Ricci-flat cones}

-Before moving on, we should remark that all the results in this section hold for smooth Riemannian cones with nonnegative Ricci curvature.
+Before moving on, we shall remark that all the results in this section also hold for smooth Riemannian cones.

-\begin{definition} We define a {\em limit Ricci-flat cone} $C(X)$ to be a metric cone over a compact metric space $X$, such that $C(X)$ is itself a pointed Gromov-Hausdorff limit of a noncollapsing sequence of Riemannian manifolds $(M_i,p_i,g_i)$ with $|\mathrm{Ric}(g_i)| \le \epsilon_i \to 0$. \end{definition}
+\begin{definition} We define a limit Ricci-flat cone $C(Y)$ to be a metric cone over a compact metric space $Y$, such that $C(Y)$ is itself a pointed Gromov-Hausdorff limit of a noncollapsing sequence of complete Riemannian manifolds $(M_i,p_i,g_i)$ with $|\mathrm{Ric}(g_i)| \le \epsilon_i \to 0$. \end{definition}

-In particular, a tangent cone at infinity of a Ricci-flat manifold with Euclidean volume growth is a limit Ricci-flat cone.
+In particular, a tangent cone at infinity of a Ricci-flat manifold with maximal volume growth is a limit Ricci-flat cone.
 The regularity results mentioned in the introduction enable us to extend various results in the smooth case to our singular setting.
+We remark that the condition $\ric(g_i) \to 0$ in the definition, though weaker than the condition mentioned in the introduction, is strong enough to ensure that the limit metric is smooth and Ricci-flat on the regular set.
+This follows from elliptic regularity of the Ricci curvature equation in harmonic coordinates.
+See for example the argument in the proof of \cite[Main~Lemma~2.2]{AndersonConvergence}.

-The key is the existence of good cutoff functions.
-First, let us note that a limit Ricci-flat cone $C(X)$ is an $\operatorname{RCD}^*(0,m)$-space and the cross section $X$ is an $\operatorname{RCD}^*(m-2,m-1)$-space \cite{Ketterer}, where $m$ is the (real) dimension of $C(X)$.
+A key consequence of these regularity results is the existence of good cutoff functions.
+First, let us note that a limit Ricci-flat cone $C(Y)$ is an $\operatorname{RCD}^*(0,m)$-space and the cross section $Y$ is an $\operatorname{RCD}^*(m-2,m-1)$-space \cite{Ketterer}, where $m$ is the (real) dimension of $C(Y)$. $\operatorname{RCD}$ spaces are generalizations of limits of Riemannian manifolds with Ricci curvature bounded from below.
+See \cite{GigliLecture} for an introduction.
 We have the following lemma.

 \begin{lemma}[Mondino-Naber \cite{MondinoNaber}] Let $X$ be a $\operatorname{RCD}^*(K,N)$-space for some $K \in \R$ and $N \in (1,\infty)$.
 Then for every $x \in X, R>0, 0<r<R$, there exists a Lipschitz function $\psi^r: X \to \R$ satisfying: \begin{itemize} \item $\operatorname{supp} \psi^r \subset B(x,r)$, \item $\psi^r = 1 $ on $B(p, r/2)$, \item $r^2|\Delta \psi^r|+r|\nabla \psi^r| \le C(K,N,R)$. \end{itemize} \end{lemma}